 By establishing a committee responsible for monitoring development, the accuracy and completeness of PAYER's annual sustainability report is examined.
-It must be ensured that the report complies with the Corporate Sustainability Reporting Directive (CSRD) and the European Sustainability Reporting Standards (ESRS), reflects the company's sustainability goals and communicates ESG performance transparently to stakeholders.
+It must be ensured that the report complies with the Corporate Sustainability Reporting Directive and the European Sustainability Reporting Standards, reflects the company's sustainability goals and communicates environment, social and governance performance transparently to stakeholders.